 Uta-jin:

-Karaoke is a popular form of entertainment in Japan in which amateur and professional singers alike sing along with songs using text that appears on screen.
-You can sing your favorite songs, in Japanese, English, Dutch or even other languages!
+Karaoke is a popular form of entertainment in Japan, in which amateur and professional singers alike sing along with songs using text that appears on-screen.
+You can sing your favorite songs, in Japanese, English, Dutch, or even other languages!
 The goal is to bring the Japanese karaoke experience to Kinjin.

 Washizu-jin:

 Can’t get enough of Riichi Mahjong?
-Do you want to play at national tournaments outside of Kinjin as well?
+Do you want to play at national tournaments outside Kinjin as well?
 Then you can join the Dutch Mahjong Association (NMB in Dutch) by joining this jin!
 Kinjin has been a club of the NMB since 2020, which allows members of Kinjin to become members of the NMB.
-By joining the NMB you can participate in national tournaments.
+By joining the NMB, you can participate in national tournaments.

 You may wonder, what is up with the name?
 Washizu Iwao is the main villain of the Akagi manga.
-Their mahjong match lasted one night in the manga, however, the chapters describing this match took over 20 years to be made.
+Their mahjong match lasted one night in the manga.
+However, the chapters describing this match took over 20 years to be made.
 Making this one of the most infamous battles in manga history.
 Battling the national champions of the Netherlands may give the feeling of battling Washizu.